wing5wong/artisan-whs-static/source/_events/2020-02-03_wss-lifesaving-swimming-champs.md

 **Swimming Competition:**

-Students to walk over to the Splash Centre with your gear at the end of Break and meet Ms Martin outside the Splash.
+Students to walk over to the Splash Centre with your gear **during Break and meet Ms Martin outside the Splash at 12 noon.**
 Start at 12.30pm until approximately 3pm.

 Any queries see Ms Martin.